coreyryanhanson/japanese_text_classifiers/README.md

 <img src="mod4project/img/hidden_layers/transferlearning_custom/customhl4_social.png" alt="Hidden layers"></img>

 This project started out as an assignment with a deadline of only a few weeks that ended up being a race against time to squeeze in an MVP in the form of a CNN with an existing datastet while building my first Android app to facilitate creating a new dataset from scratch that would be used for my actual idea.
-If you are here to see the initial version and notebooks, those parts have been archived [here](/mod4project)
+If you are here to see the initial version and notebooks, those parts have been archived [here](/mod4project).

+But the more interesting results can be found in the [notebooks](/notebooks) directory.
+The revision has improved accuracy, more intriguing models, and much cleaner code.
+All the basic ideas have been rewritten for use with PyTorch instead of Keras and are more sophisticated in their practices.

 ## The Original (probably but not necessarily abandoned) Roadmap:
 **Stage 1** - Build an OCR recognition model using existing data from the Kuzushiji-49.
 The observations have a degree of separation from the goal of this project, but it also provides an advantages in terms of comparison/future generalizations in that it's classification is a more difficult task since the historical kuzushiji script is less standardized.<br>**Completed-6/16/2020**